paulbarmstrong/democracy-manifest/README.md

 ### About

-This will be a web-based multiplayer asymmetric worker management game.
+This will be a web adaptation of a worker management board game.